c-uliano/python-class-app/README.md

 # Python class algo
-Adding to it each class
+Basic app we're adding to little by little each class, to learn the basics of Python